 DO: Find the right business credit card for your business

 A small business credit card can be an invaluable tool for your company.
 It has the potential to offer businesses secure and convenient methods of payment while also giving you short-term financing options and building your business credit profile.
 If you use a personal credit card for business expenses, it can be tricky to separate business and personal expenses for accounting and tax purposes.
 Experts at best mortgage broker Melbourne firm state that using a business credit card, you’ll simplify the process of tracking business expenses, and can often pull specific summary reports, which can make it easier to keep your finger on the pulse of your finances, as well as help you maximize deductions and minimize tax burdens.
 Speaking of taxes…

 DON’T: Be afraid of tax change

 DO: Take advantage of tax cuts

 There are several provisions within the Tax Cuts and Jobs Act passed early this year that can help to drive small business growth and increase tax savings.
-If you haven’t already, you should connect with a financial planner or accountant to determine how you could benefit from tax reform.
+If you haven’t already, you should connect with a financial planner or accountants in Bristol to determine how you could benefit from tax reform.
 For example, is your business eligible for the pass-through deduction?
 Should you invest in new equipment to take advantage of higher deductions and bonus depreciation?
 Every business will have different factors to consider, so evaluate how these changes may impact your business and what actions you can take to increase your benefits.